TsnatKbrom/Project/README.md

 # Project
 My final Project
-The website is about  creating an apportunity for writters and allowing others to tell stories, write about what inspires them or anything worth sharing and could be beneficial for the comming generation.
+The website is about a henna artist lockated in the bay area.  the website is static and With real actual links to some of the social media links. the website has a form to leave a feedback